skupperproject/skupper-operator/README.md

 The instructions below demonstrate how to install the skupper-operator and run it inside the `my-namespace` namespace.
-If you want to install it on a different namespace, edit the referenced yaml before applying.
+If you want to install it in a different namespace, edit the referenced yaml before applying.

 If you want to test your catalog against a local minikube cluster,